abcxdynamo/Big_Data_Programming-Group03/server/README.md

 ## dependency
 python@3.13.2

+## database
 mysql@9.2.0

-- way to start mysql server in docker
+way to start mysql server in docker
 ```shell
 $ cd docker/
 $ docker-compose up -d
 ```

+**OR YOU CAN JUST USE YOUR LOCAL MYSQL SERVER, edit DB_URI in config.py**

 ## server install
 - MacOS